HarkjinDev/Security/CTF/readme.md

 # CTF(Capture The Flag)

-This repo has CTAs walkthrough
+This repo has CTFs walkthrough